Welcome to The Australian Blogger Interview Series.

 I refer to this a lot on my blog as the ‘mindless sheep mentality’.
 Rather than doing things just because society prescribes it, I encourage everyone to figure out what really matters to them in life and then channel their efforts (financial and otherwise) towards achieving that.

-Thanks so much for being our next interviewee Dave!
+Thanks so much for being our next interviewee Kara!
 We look forward to sharing more interviews with you soon!

 Do you like the idea of an interview series?
 Who are your favourite Australian personal finance bloggers?